kaylumah/hosting/_site/_posts/2021-03-21-set-nuget-metadata-via-msbuild.md

 title: 'Set NuGet metadata via MSBuild'
 description: "Discover how to use MSBuild to set your NuGet package's metadata."
 cover_image: '/assets/images/posts/20210321/nuget-metadata/cover_image.png'
+image: '/assets/images/posts/20210321/nuget-metadata/cover_image.png'
 tags:
     - MSBuild
     - NuGet
 ---
 For .NET, the standard mechanism for sharing packages is NuGet.
 A `.nupkg` file is an archive that contains your compiled code (DLLs), other files related to your code, and a manifest containing metadata ([source](https://docs.microsoft.com/en-us/nuget/what-is-nuget)).
 This blog post will show you how data in this manifest can be controlled by using MSBuild.

 For simplification purposes, my sample project will consist of only a single class library project.
-I like you to keep in mind that this would scale to many projects as Microsoft did with the ["Microsoft.Extensions packages"](https://github.com/dotnet/runtime).
+I like you to keep in mind that this would scale to many projects as Microsoft did with the ["Microsoft.Extensions packages"](https://github.com/dotnet/runtime).The sky is the limit.

 ## Setup

-There are bits of this demo that work cross-platform and bits that require you to run on windows.
+There are bits of this demo that work cross-platform and bits that require you to run on Windows.
 For example, I like the control the [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) gives me when creating a new project.
 If you prefer to use [Visual Studio](https://visualstudio.microsoft.com/vs/), the result will remain the same.

 ```shell
 $ dotnet new sln